-The Florida Governor’s Council on Indian Affairs, Inc., the “Council” is a private, non-profit corporation which was incorporated under the laws of Florida at the direction of Executive Order #74-23.
+The Florida Governor's Council on Indian Affairs, Inc., the "Council" is a private non-profit corporation which was incorporated under the laws of the State of Florida as directed by Executive Order #74-23, signed by Governor Reuben O'D Askew on April 10, 1974.

 Florida Governors Council on Indian Affairs, Inc.